 Mission statements and goals lead to growth, as most goals are very challenging and force you to make personal changes.
 Bucket lists can do the same, but some experiences may have a goal of just having fun, or just going BIG.
 So what exactly should go on a bucket list?
 Anything and everything you can dream of should go on a bucket list!

-Renew your vows in a tropical setting 2 of 26
+1. Renew your vows in a tropical location

 Everyone considers renewing their wedding vows at some point.
 But why not go BIG when you do it?
 Invite some of your closest family and friends, visit a nice tropical setting, and renew your love and commitment to one another.